ebagdasa/mithridates/README.md

 There are three steps to measure robustness:
 1. Integrate wrapper that poisons the training dataset
 2. Iterate over poisoning ratio
-3. Build poisoning curve and compute inflection point
+3. Build poisoning curve and compute resistance point

 We now provide an example for modifying MNIST training to measure robustness.
 You can adapt this code to your use-case **(feel free to reach out or raise an